avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Abstract

 Introduce a new type of staker, Subnet-Only Validators (SOVs), that can validate an Avalanche Subnet and participate in Avalanche Warp Messaging (AWM) without syncing or becoming a Validator on the Primary Network.
-Require SOVs to lock (not rewarded like existing staking) 500 $AVAX on the P-Chain for the duration of their staking period instead of staking at least 2000 $AVAX, the minimum requirement to become a Primary Network Validator.
+Require SOVs to pay a refundable fee of 500 $AVAX on the P-Chain to register as a Subnet Validator instead of staking at least 2000 $AVAX, the minimum requirement to become a Primary Network Validator.
 Preview a future transation to Pay-As-You-Go Subnet Validation and $AVAX-Augmented Subnet Security.

 _This ACP does not modify/deprecate the existing Subnet Validation semantics for Primary Network Validators._